-43. The affordability problem is particularly acute in the prescription drug context: more than 20% of adults have skipped or postponed filling a prescription because of costs; another 20% have resorted to over-the-counter alternatives; and about 10% say they have rationed medications due to costs.
+56. The affordability problem is particularly acute in the prescription drug context: more than 20% of adults have skipped or postponed filling a prescription because of costs; another 20% have resorted to over-the-counter alternatives; and about 10% say they have rationed medications due to costs.
 Patient copays, in particular, can place severe financial burdens on patients.
 A recent study revealed that, if a patient's copay is equal to or greater than \$250, 70% of patients cannot afford to fill the prescription, forced to forego care that their physician has deemed essential.
 Even half that copay poses an insurmountable financial hurdle for more than half of Americans: 55% of patients cannot afford a \$125 copay.

-44. Specialty drug prices well exceed patients' financial tolerances for prescription medications.
+57. Specialty drug prices well exceed patients' financial tolerances for prescription medications.
 In 2020, the average specialty medication carried a list price of \$84,442 a year (\$7,036 per month); and that price has increased faster than the rate of inflation each year since.
 Today, the average specialty medication can cost in excess of \$200,000 a year (\$16,667 per month).
-To shift more of the cost of these expensive medications onto patients, half of all employer-sponsored health plans impose steep costs for specialty medications: the average specialty medications thus faces monthly payment obligations of \$1,829 (26% of \$84,442) or even \$4,333 (26% of \$16,667) to obtain a single prescription.
+To shift more of the cost of these expensive medications onto patients, half of all employer-sponsored health plans impose steep costs for specialty medications: the average specialty medication coinsurance is 26%.
+An average patient on one of these specialty medications thus faces monthly payment obligations of \$1,829 (26% of \$84,442) or even \$4,333 (26% of \$16,667) to obtain a single prescription.